2011 Sikkim earthquake

 The 2011 Sikkim earthquake (also known as the 2011 Himalayan earthquake) occurred with a moment magnitude of 6.9 and was centered within the Kanchenjunga Conservation Area, near the border of Nepal and the Indian state of Sikkim, at 18:10 IST on Sunday, 18 September.
-The earthquake was felt across northeastern India, Nepal, Bhutan, Bangladesh and southern Tibet.
+The earthquake was felt across northeastern India, Nepal, Bhutan, Bangladesh, and southern Tibet.

 At least 111 people were killed in the earthquake.
 Most of the deaths occurred in Sikkim, with reports of fatalities in and near Singtam in the East Sikkim district.
 Several buildings collapsed in Gangtok.
 Eleven are reported dead in Nepal, including three killed when a wall collapsed in the British Embassy in Kathmandu.
 Elsewhere, structural damage occurred in Bangladesh, Bhutan, and across Tibet; another seven fatalities were confirmed in the latter region.

 The quake came just a few days after an earthquake of 4.2 magnitude hit Haryana's Sonipat district, sending tremors in New Delhi.
-The earthquake was the fourth significant earthquake in India of September 2011.
+The earthquake was the fourth significant earthquake in India in September 2011.

 Exactly a year after the original earthquake at 5:55 pm on 18 September 2012, another earthquake of magnitude 4.1 struck Sikkim, sparking panic among the people observing the anniversary of the original quake.

 Earthquake

-The magnitude 6.9 (M_{w}) earthquake occurred inland at 18:10 IST on 18 September 2011, about 68 km (42 mi) northwest of Gangtok, Sikkim at a shallow depth of 19.7 km (12.2 mi).
+The magnitude 6.9 (M_{w}) earthquake occurred inland at 18:10 IST on 18 September 2011, about 68 km (42 mi) northwest of Gangtok, Sikkim, at a shallow depth of 19.7 km (12.2 mi).
 At this location, the continental Indian and Eurasian plates converge with one another along a tectonic boundary beneath the mountainous region of northeast India near the Nepalese border.
 Although earthquakes in this region are usually interplate in nature, preliminary data suggests the Sikkim earthquake was triggered by shallow strike-slip faulting from an intraplate source within the over-riding Eurasian plate.
 Initial analyses also indicate a complex origin, with the perceived tremor likely being a result of two separate events occurring close together in time at similar focal depths.